-The 2017 Trending Now in Cancer Care survey marks the eighth year of an annual ACCC survey designed to identify current and emerging trends across U.S. cancer programs.
+The 2018 Trending Now in Cancer Care Survey marks the ninth year of an annual ACCC survey designed to identify current and emerging trends across U.S. cancer programs.
 The comprehensive survey was conducted in partnership with Advisory Board’s Oncology Roundtable.
-More than 290 respondents from 209 organizations participated in the 2017 survey, which provides insights into nationwide developments in the business aspects of cancer care.
+More than 200 respondents from 161 organizations participated in the 2018 survey, which provides insights into nationwide developments in the business aspects of cancer care.

 If you have any questions about the survey, please contact Provider Resources.